-We commenced a review of the maximum average price with FES in January 2023.
+We commenced a review of the maximum average price with FES in early July 2023.
 We have scrutinised the submission provided by FES to ensure that the maximum average price approved is not more than the sum of the costs allowed under the price control determination.
-This ensures that customers pay no more than the costs of purchasing and supplying gas plus a pre-determined allowance for the operating costs of the business and an agreed profit margin.
+This ensures that customers pay no more than the costs of purchasing and supplying gas, plus a pre-determined allowance for the operating costs of the business in addition to an agreed profit margin.